solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 Lastly, validate the target instance's inventory.
 Below is an example of the `INFO` results in a target environment.
 It is relatively easy to identify database key count discrepancies.

 TODO IMAGE

+## WWI Use Case

+Worldwide Importers has decided to use a simple backup and restore of their Redis Conference instance.
+They will backup the RDB file and then copy it to Azure Storage.
+Once uploaded, they will utilize the Azure PowerShell cmdlets to restore the the RDB file contents to the new Azure Cache for Redis premium instance.
+Once migrated, they will enable the instance to be cluster enabled and then modify their applications to point to the new instance.

 ## Data Migration Checklist